Africa

 Electricity access remains an urgent problem across the continent

-To limit global temperature rises to 1.5C, South Africa will need to rapidly transition out of coal power, and northern African countries will need to reduce their legacy gas power generation.
-However, for the rest of Africa, power sector emissions are minimal, and the biggest challenge is to build enough clean electricity to meet growing electricity demand, and avoid an expensive gas bridge.
+To limit global temperature rise to 1.5C, South Africa will need to rapidly transition away from coal power, and northern African countries will need to reduce their legacy gas power generation.
+For the rest of Africa, where power sector emissions are minimal, the biggest challenge will be to build enough clean electricity to meet growing electricity demand and to avoid using expensive gas as a ‘bridge’ for the electricity transition.
+This has been successfully achieved in Kenya already, with wind, solar, and geothermal power entirely meeting its demand growth since 2018.

 Progress towards 1.5C power sector benchmarks